Learn how to use Projects to track project income, expenses, and profitability. This is available for QuickBooks Online Plus and Accountant.

 - Select the project from the Choose a customer or project drop-down menu.
 Do this for each employee’s time you want to tag.

 - Select Save and Close.

-Step 5: Add existing invoices and quotes
+Step 5: Add existing invoices and estimates

 You can easily create new invoices for a project, but take extra care adding existing invoices.